 Investors can now opt for the CFD (Contract For Difference) to trade on the financial markets.
 CFD trading is relatively new to the investment market.
 In a short time, the demand for CFD trading has exploded.
 But what is a CFD, and where can you trade it?

-What is a CFD?
+What is CFD trading?

-Contract For Difference means a contract for difference.
+CFD means a contract for difference.
 How it works precisely is best explained through an example:

 Now suppose that gold rises 120 euros in value to 1320 euros per ounce.
 The investor who has bought gold on the stock exchange then makes 120 euros profit.
 On his investment of 1200 euros that is a return of 10%.

-The following brokers offer trading in CFDs:
+The following brokers offer regulated UK CFD trading:

 * Trading CFDs involves risks.
 Do not put more capital at risk than you are willing to lose.
-This is not investment advice.
+This article is not investment advice.
 Past yields do not guarantee the future.

-What options do CFDs offer
+What options CFDs trading offer?